uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.19: August 23, 2023 =
+- New: Ecommerce funnel report for WooCommerce and Easy Digital Downloads.
+- New: Setup checklist to get up and running faster
+- Enhanced: Improved support for PHP 8.2.
+- Fixed: We fixed a bug that occurred with Yoast SEO Scores.
+- Fixed: We fixed a bug in the Pretty Links integration.

 = 8.18: July 24, 2023 =
 - New: Added 6 Completely New Pro Reports to bring the power of Google Analytics into your WordPress dashboard.
 - Fixed: We fixed an issue that prevented tracking with WPML.